as-pect/as-pect/readme.md

 each `log()`ed value, it will report the performance statistics calculated at the end of sample collection.

+Logs are not supported in this mode, because running 10000 samples of a function that collects logs will result in a large amount of memory usage.

 ### Performance Enabling Via API

 To enable performance using the global test functions, call the `performanceEnabled()` function with a `true` value.